argaaw/SynthRL/README.md

 ## Attribution & License

-This repository includes portions of code originally from Preset-Gen-VAE (https://github.com/gwendal-lv/preset-gen-vae).
+The SynthRL source code and the model checkpoints released by the authors are licensed under the MIT License.
+This repository includes portions of code derived from Preset-Gen-VAE (https://github.com/gwendal-lv/preset-gen-vae), which is also licensed under the MIT License.
-Because it contains AGPL-3.0–licensed portions, this repository is distributed under **AGPL-3.0**.
 See `LICENSE` and `NOTICE`.